-- I reviewed the Plaintiff's deposition transcripts, declaration and documents related to his Military Service history (these documents are included in the Materials Considered Appendix). - I reviewed the ATSDR's estimated monthly mean concentrations in finished water from the Hadnot Point and Tarawa Terrace water systems, specifically modeled concentrations for TCE, PCE, DCE, VC, and benzene. - I applied an exposure science method to conduct a residential exposure assessment for dermal contact with and inhalation of chemicals of interest for a population with residential parameters (e.g., time at Camp Lejeune, shower duration) substantially similar to Mr. Downs using the ATSDR's Shower and Household Water-use Exposure (SHOWER) model. - I applied a standard exposure science method to conduct a drinking water exposure assessment for people with parameters similar to Mr. Downs (e.g., time at Camp Lejeune, drinking water consumption rates) using the ATSDR Public Health Assessment Site Tool (PHAST) for drinking water ingestion.
+- I reviewed the Plaintiff's deposition transcript and related documents (these documents are included in the Materials Considered Appendix). - I reviewed the ATSDR's estimated monthly mean concentrations in finished water from the Hadnot Point and Tarawa Terrace water systems, specifically modeled concentrations for TCE, PCE, DCE, VC, and benzene. - I applied an exposure science method to conduct a residential exposure assessment for dermal contact with - and inhalation of - chemicals of interest for a population with residential parameters (e.g., time at Camp Lejeune, shower/bath duration) substantially similar to Ms. Amsler using the ATSDR's Shower and Household Wateruse Exposure (SHOWER) model. - I applied a standard exposure science method to conduct a drinking water exposure assessment for people with parameters similar to Ms. Amsler (e.g., time at Camp Lejeune, drinking water consumption rates) using the ATSDR Public Health Assessment Site Tool (PHAST) for drinking water ingestion. - I applied an exposure science method to conduct an assessment of indoor swimming pool vapor concentrations for people with parameters similar to Ms. Amsler (e.g., time at Camp Lejeune) using the US EPA SWIMODEL (Swimmer Exposure Assessment Model).